Pylons/pyramid/docs/narr/hooks.rst

 request object instance can be changed by passing a ``request_factory`` argument to the constructor of the :term:`configurator`.
-This argument can be either a callable or a :term:`Python dotted name` representing a callable.
+This argument can be either a callable or a :term:`dotted Python name` representing a callable.

 .. code-block:: python
    :linenos: